 Knock-out panels should be installed, which are identified by non-removable reflective dots located on the lower corner of the glass to be visible from the ground to the firefighters.

 In case of falling glass from the affected floor providing tempered/toughened or laminated glass is the best protection.

-The glass proposed to be used for internal fire compartmentation should be either low radiation or insulated fire rated glass.
+The glass proposed to be used for internal fire compartmentation should be either low-radiation or insulated fire-rated glass.

 The National Building Code (NBC) specifies that the surface flame spread index of cladding material should be less than 25 as per ASTM E 84, Class I.

-There are several international standards, widely referred for cladding materials are EN 13501, ASTM E84, BS 476 Part 6 & 7 and BS 8414.
+There are several international standards, widely referred to for cladding materials are EN 13501, ASTM E84, BS 476 Part 6 & 7 and BS 8414.
 These standards specify fire and smoke spread characteristics and acceptable norms with testing standards.

 Cladding acts as a protective barrier around the outside of a building to help regulate the interior atmosphere, preventing external elements from affecting the main structure while creating a pleasing aesthetic appeal.
 Designing the facade of a building is a complex task due to the multiple criteria to consider – like the availability of a variety of materials and technologies for cladding, safety and security factors, and the number of stakeholders involved.
 The most important requirements while choosing cladding materials are performance, appearance and good warranties against fire, wind and seismic activities.

 The decision for the cladding material is mainly influenced by building type, client requirement, geographical and climatic aspects of the location (or the project context), product availability and reputation, product cost, client’s budget and project delivery methods.
-The main issues with cladding are the maintenance, the quality of the materials, fire safety, weather tightness, etc. This article highlights the key influences and the issues related to the selection of cladding materials for buildings.
+The main issues with cladding are maintenance, the quality of the materials, fire safety, weather tightness, etc. This article highlights the key influences and issues related to the selection of cladding materials for buildings.

 New Cladding System to Save Energy